Przemar5/Static-Site-Generator/README.md

 	]
 }`

-Run `generator.json` file in command line
+Then run `generator.json` file in command line

+Next step is redirecting all requests into output directory

 ## Flags